-Quod Director, Sue Willcox, in conversation with our new Communications Associate, Claire Quinn, on becoming a new trustee at Design South East.
+Quod Director, Sue Willcox, in conversation with our new Communications Lead, Claire Quinn, on becoming a new trustee at Design South East.

 Sue has over 30 years’ experience in property and has twice been included in the list of Most Influential Women in Planning.
 She joined Quod in 2013, a specialist, independent consultancy at the cutting edge of planning and development economics.
 Prior to joining Quod she headed up Sainsbury’s Planning team.